Vipul111196/MCQ_Generator_chatbot/README.md

 ## Notes

-- Make sure to replace `yourusername` in the clone command with your actual GitHub username.
-- You may need to sign up for an OpenAI API key and configure it within the `mcq_generator.py` file.
+- You may need to sign up for an OpenAI API key and configure it within the `streamlit_app.py` file.
 - This project is for educational and informational purposes only.
+- If you want to collaborate and want to modify the project, please create a pull request.

+### Thank you for visiting the profile.